dominictarr/mynosql/README.md

 This can then be used to read less data for queries involving that path, which means the query will not take as long.

+All indexes are expressed as compound indexes, so pass in an array of paths into your data. example, if you have data with a nest property `{author: {name: 'bob', email: 'bob@bob.io'}}` and you want to retrive records by `author.name`, create an index with the call `db.createIndex([['author', 'name']], cb)`

 `cb` is called when the index has been created.
 After this point, all new data added will also be indexed.

-Multilpe indexes can be created at once using `db.createIndexes`.
+Multiple indexes can be created at once using `db.createIndexes`.
 To create an index the entire database must be scanned, but this means at least it's only scanned once.